 I’ve now taken three such overnight train trips in the U.S. with my son, and, while I can’t guarantee they’ll have the same relationship-altering effect, I do highly recommend the experience to parents everywhere.
 While there are many excellent rides, the following routes, which include options from any region in the country are a great place to start.
 We picked start- and end-points we think are ideal.
 But play around with the Amtrak schedules to plan a trip that will include the specific sites you want to see and the length of time you think your family will enjoy onboard.

-A Few Tips to Remember
+A Few Tips To Remember For Overnight Train Trips

 1. Start with a one-nighter